 Aloy returns as a protagonist, heading into the former western U.S. There are new threats, new machines, and new lush lands to explore.
-It's currently set to release at some point in 2021.
+It's currently set to release on February 18, 2022.
 Here's everything we know about Horizon Forbidden West on PS5 so far.

 What is Horizon Forbidden West?